Glo Med Spa & Wellness

 Involutional alopecia is the term for gradual thinning of hair due to age, when more follicles enter the resting phase, and the remaining hairs become shorter and fewer in number.

 Treatment for hair loss

-We recommend microneedling with PRP ( platelet-rich plasma).
+We recommend regenerative microneedling.
 Microneedling creates small, quick-healing channels in the scalp that allow topical treatments to effectively penetrate the skin and have the best result.
-When used with PRP, the platelet-rich plasma taken from your skin cells can penetrate more deeply into the skin, thus increasing hair restoration abilities.
-The PRP effectively stimulates a new blood supply and provides proper nutrients to deprived hair follicles.
+The regenerative microneedling effectively stimulates a new blood supply and provides proper nutrients to deprived hair follicles.
 This ultimately encourages renewed hair growth.